 All out of state travel conducted under this grant agreement will be reimbursed using U.S. General Services Administration (GSA) rates based on travel location or your agency's travel policy whichever is less.
 A current travel policy must be submitted with the grant proposal.
 The OTSO will not reimburse for meals provided by the conference.
+Dietary restrictions need to be worked out with the conference organizer.
 Alcohol is not allowed to be purchased with funds from this grant.

-• 31) Training
+• 30) Training